oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-domain.md

     These two commands create secrets named `sample-domain1-weblogic-credentials` and `sample-domain1-runtime-encryption-secret` used in the sample domain YAML file.
 If you want to use different secret names, then you will need to update the sample domain YAML file accordingly in the next step.

-1. Create the domain using a domain resource.
+1. Create the `sample-domain1` domain using a domain resource.
 The domain resource does not replace the traditional domain configuration files, but instead cooperates with those files to describe the Kubernetes artifacts of the corresponding domain.
-For detailed information, see [Domain resource]({{< relref "/managing-domains/domain-resource.md" >}}).

    - Use the following command to apply the sample domain resource: